Powder Coating Resins and their Properties

 Properties

 Powder coatings based on polyurethane also show outstanding weathering and chalking resistance.
-In addition, they have excellent flow properties.
+In addition, they have excellent flow and anti graffity properties.

 Applications